 Blood clots can happen for a lot of reasons — including due to COVID-19 — but these rare cases can be tricky because they require a different type of treatment.
 Usually, heparin is administered to people experiencing blood clots, but that can be dangerous to people with these clots combined with low levels of blood platelets.
 For this reason, both the FDA and CDC, along with partners across the country, are working to alert healthcare providers about this difference in treatment and reminding them to report any adverse events after vaccination to VAERS and/or V-SAFE.

 It should be noted that blood clots aren’t linked to the Pfizer or Moderna COVID-19 vaccines.
 So even though the risk of clots after the J&J vaccine is rare, people should choose the safer vaccines by Pfizer and Moderna if they can.

 How Do These Risks Compare to COVID-19?

 While these clots can be very serious, so can COVID-19.
-Over 550,000 people have died in the U.S. since the start of the pandemic.
-Many more have been hospitalized or have long-term health issues.
+Over 800,000 people have died in the U.S. since the start of the pandemic.
+Many more have been hospitalized (including for blood clots) or have long-term health issues.